Nardi (carmaker)

 672 lb, it proved capable of 180 km/h.
 This was enough to win several Italian hillclimbs, including by Giulio Aymini in 1932.

-Beginning in 1948, Nardi joined with and Renato Danese and established a workshop in Via Vincenzo Lancia, Torino, building racing cars, prototypes, and small-series special designs.
+Beginning in 1948, Nardi joined with and Renato Danese and established a workshop in Via Vincenzo Lancia, Turin, building racing cars, prototypes, and small-series special designs.

 The 750 Nardi-Danese

 The 750 Nardi-Danese (or 750ND) was a tiny machine, assembled on a Fiat 500 chassis, powered by a 50 bhp 746 cc BMW flat twin motorcycle engine in the extreme nose with its cylinder heads (sometimes) exposed and a single headlight in the extreme nose.
 Despite the engine mounting, view over the nose was adequate, and unlike the Chicibio, the rear wheels were driven.
 It used a multi-tube chassis and was available as a monoposto (one-seater, or GP type) or due posti (two-seater, sports racer, when fitted with cycle fenders).

 Its competition, mostly superannuated MG Midgets were no match for it, though it faced more competition from Bandinis.
 The car dominated circuit, hillclimb, and open road events.
 Nardi himself raced the monoposto in the Coppa d'Oro delle Dolomiti 'climb, winning in both 1947 and 1948.
 There were also three entered in the 1952 Targa Florio; all failed to finish.
 The 750ND remained competitive well into 1953, against the growing power of Ferrari and Maserati; at the Susa-Moncenisio 'climb, a 750ND was eighth, only 2% slower than the Ferrari of André Simon.
 It also made reputations for a couple of drivers, in particular later Lancia pilot Gino Valenzano.